phenotypic/ATACseq-Processor/README.md

 git clone https://github.com/phenotypic/ATACseq-Processor.git
 ```

-Before running, you must ensure that your reference genome is located in the the same directory as the script, and that your two ATAC-seq files are located in the `ATAC_paired` subdirectory.
+Before running, you must ensure that your reference genome and executable files are located in the the same directory as the script, and that your two ATAC-seq files are located in the `ATAC_paired` subdirectory.
 For example:

 ```
 ATACseq-Processor